Heinrich-Wilhelm Ahnert: Career

 Ahnert was born on 29 April 1915 in Ziegelheim near Altenburg in Thuringia of the German Empire.
 He originally served as an intelligence officer and aerial reconnaissance pilot and flew missions during the Invasion of Poland and during the Battle of France.
 Ahnert was retrained as a fighter pilot and was posted to 3.
 Staffel (3rd squadron) of Jagdgeschwader 52 (JG 52–52nd Fighter Wing) in early 1941.
 At the time the Staffel was commanded by Oberleutnant Helmut Kühle who was replaced by Oberleutnant Helmut Bennemann on 27 April.
 I. Gruppe (1st group) of JG 52 to which 3.
 Staffel was subordinated was headed by Hauptmann Wolfgang Ewald at the time.
 Ahnert claimed his first aerial victory on 15 February 1941 when he shot down a Royal Air Force (RAF) Hawker Hurricane fighter near Ostend.

-Until 21 February, the entire I. Gruppe was based at an airfield at Katwijk in the Netherlands where it was tasked with patrolling the Dutch coast area and German Bight, the three Staffeln were then deployed at various airfields on the Dutch, German and Danish North Sea coast.
+Until 21 February, the entire I. Gruppe was based at an airfield at Katwijk aan Zee in the Netherlands where it was tasked with patrolling the Dutch coast area and German Bight, the three Staffeln were then deployed at various airfields on the Dutch, German and Danish North Sea coast.
 On 25 May, I. Gruppe was placed under the command of Hauptmann Karl-Heinz Leesmann.